 Above 7PL, the layers are an expression of the vision of what logistics can do.
 Eighth-party logistics organizes a high-level committee.
 That group analyzes industry-wide practices and proposes logistics solutions.
 Ninth-party logistics seeks crowd-sourced solutions for last-mile delivery.
 Think of it as Doordash or Lyft for packages.
 Tenth-party logistics envisions a supply chain run by AI.
 This 10PL vision has been described as “supply chain becomes self-aware and runs itself.”
 Imagine that.

-Is 3PL, 4PL, 5PL, or a Different Logistics Management Level Right for You?
+3PL vs 4PL?
+Which Logistics Management Level Is Right for You?

 The type of logistics you choose will depend on the way you run your business and where you want to spend your time.
 Some business owners feel most comfortable when they are involved in supply chain decision-making.
 Others want to outsource as much of their logistics operations as possible.
 This gives owners and staff freedom to focus on other aspects of running the businesses.
 If you are like most business owners, you fall somewhere in the middle.
 You want to make sure your operations run smoothly.
 But you don’t have the time to monitor every aspect of your logistics.
 You need a trusted partner that will provide the right level of services.

 Part of your decision about logistics depends on the size of your business.
 The 1PL model only works for very large businesses.
 It takes a large operation to absorb the expense of owning and operating a trucking fleet.
 The services of 4PL, 5PL, and 7PL providers can save you money on fulfillment.
 However, you need a high enough sales volume to see a net gain.
 These services are great, but only if the savings offset the cost of the outsourced logistics services.